Diligence (Scots law): Process

 Similar to general attachment, exceptional attachment authorises a court officer to open shut and lockfast homes.
-However, the officer must give at least 4 days notice of the intended time of entry to the home.
-This notice period can be removed under authorisation of the Sheriff.
+However, the officer must give at least four days' notice of the intended time of entry to the home.
+The notice period can be removed under authorisation of the sheriff.
 Importantly, a person must be present in the home at the time of the officer's entry who is over 16 years old and has legal capacity to understand the consequences of the attachment procedure.

 Money Attachment

-For monies, that is cash (coin and banknotes) and banking instruments (cheques, money orders, promissory notes and postal orders), seizure can occur through the diligence of money attachment.
+For monies, that is cash (coin and banknotes) and banking instruments (cheques, money orders, promissory notes and postal orders), seizure may occur through the diligence of money attachment.
 The rules for money attachment are found in the Diligence and Bankruptcy (Scotland) Act 2007.

 Money attachment can be raised where a debt has been recognised judicially by a court decree (order) or document and the debtor has been charged to pay.
 Money attachment cannot take place in relation to monies kept within a debtor's home.

 Process of Money Attachment

 Charge to Pay

-Prior to the commencement of attachment proceedings, a charge to pay must be served on the debtor calling on them to make payment within a certain number of days.
-Upon expiry of this charge days without payment, the creditor can launch legal proceedings against the debtor.
+Prior to the commencement of attachment proceedings, a charge to pay must be served on debtors that calls on them to make payment within a certain number of days.
+Upon expiry of the charge days without payment, the creditor may launch legal proceedings against the debtor.
 However, the creditor must also wait 12 weeks after the service of a DAIP.